REMEDIES AND SANCTIONS CONCERNING SEXUAL MISCONDUCT

 - An appeal is not an opportunity for appeals officers to substitute their judgment for that of the original hearing body merely because they disagree with its finding and/or sanctions.

-- Sanctions imposed are implemented immediately unless the Dean of Students stays their implementation in extraordinary circumstances, pending the outcome of the appeal.
+- Sanctions imposed are implemented immediately unless the Vice President for Student Life stays their implementation in extraordinary circumstances, pending the outcome of the appeal.

 - The appeals committee will typically render a written decision on the appeal to all parties within five (5) business days from hearing of the appeal.
 The appeals committee decision to deny an appeal request is final.